ccomploj/ccomploj.github.io/_pages/researchPage.md

 </small>
 </details>

 Does it pay to join the Party?
-Decomposing Communist Party Wage Premium in China<br/>
+Decomposing the Communist Party Wage Premium in China<br/>
 <small>*Single Authored* </small> <br/>
 <details>
 <summary><small>Abstract</small></summary>